heronwood/heronwood.github.io/by-laws.md

 The affairs of the Association shall be managed by a Board of three (3) directors chosen as specified in these documents from the Association membership.

 ### Section 2.
-Tenn of Office.
+Term of Office.

 Directors shall serve one or two terms as directed with the intent that at least one member remains constant.
-At each annual meeting the members shall tty to elect one (1) director for a term of two (2) years.
+At each annual meeting the members shall try to elect one (1) director for a term of two (2) years.

 ### Section 3.
 Removal.